This is a content holder for the one-button emergency notification system.

 MA, PhD, Claremont Graduate University

-Dr. Scheible's research interests include Irish Studies, British and Irish modernism, modern gothic fiction, and the postcolonial body.
+Dr. Scheible's research interests include Irish Studies, British and Irish modernism, modern gothic fiction, and the feminized body.
 In her current work, Dr. Scheible explores representations of gender and sexuality within the discourses of the domestic interior and the body in Irish fiction.
 She also writes about non-reproduction and the maternal body in contemporary Irish writing and the influence of the gothic tradition on modern subjectivity.

 Dr. Scheible held a Presidential Research Fellowship at Bridgewater State University in 2022-23 and a Maddock Research Fellowship at Marsh’s Library in Dublin, Ireland in spring 2023.
 She was a Moore Institute Visiting Fellow at the National University of Ireland Galway (2016) and was awarded a Marion and Jasper Whiting Foundation Fellowship to support research in Dublin (2014).
-She is the co-director of the BSU Honors Program and the coordinator of the Bridgewater State University Irish Studies Program.
+She is the director of the BSU Honors Program and the founder of the Bridgewater State University Irish Studies Program.

 Recent Publications: